MINUTES OF ORDINARY MEETING

 2. Acceptance of Minutes

-The minutes of the Ordinary Parish Council Meeting held at Trythall CP School on 4th February 2016 were unanimously accepted after amendments had been made from the draft.
+The minutes of the Ordinary Parish Council Meeting held at Trythall CP School on 2nd February 2017 were unanimously approved

 3. Declarations of Interest